Bijayini/react-redux-scratch/README.md

 * `npm run test` - single run - good for CI or precook
 * `npm run test:watch` - watches for changes, good for development

+  Why Used like this:

+  only extract-text-webpack-plugin:next is supported with webpack4
+  husky: ^1.0.0-rc.9 is supported for yarn.